Dujiangyan

 The Dujiangyan (都江堰 (Dūjiāngyàn)) is an ancient irrigation system in Dujiangyan City, Sichuan, China.
 Originally constructed around 256 BC by the State of Qin as an irrigation and flood control project, it is still in use today.
 The system's infrastructure develops on the Min River (Minjiang), the longest tributary of the Yangtze.
 The area is in the west part of the Chengdu Plain, between the Sichuan Basin and the Tibetan Plateau.
 Originally, the Min would rush down from the Min Mountains and slow down abruptly after reaching the Chengdu Plain, filling the watercourse with silt, thus making the nearby areas extremely prone to floods.
 King Zhao of Qin commissioned the project, and the construction of the Dujiangyan harnessed the river using a new method of channeling and dividing the water rather than simply damming it.
 The water management scheme is still in use today to irrigate over 5,300 km2 of land in the region and has produced comprehensive benefits in flood control, irrigation, water transport and general water consumption.
-Begun over 2,250 years ago, it now irrigates 668,700 hectares of farmland.The Dujiangyan, the Zhengguo Canal in Shaanxi and the Lingqu Canal in Guangxi are collectively known as the "three great hydraulic engineering projects of the Qin."
+Begun over 2,250 years ago, it now irrigates 668,700 hectares of farmland.
+The Dujiangyan, the Zhengguo Canal in Shaanxi and the Lingqu Canal in Guangxi are collectively known as the "three great hydraulic engineering projects of the Qin".

-Dujiangyan Irrigation System were inscribed on the World Heritage List in 2000.
+Dujiangyan Irrigation System was inscribed on the World Heritage List in 2000.
 It has also been declared a State Priority Protected Site, among the first batch of National Scenic Areas and Historical Sites, and a National ISO14000 Demonstration Area.

 History

 Planning

-During the Warring States period, people who lived along the banks of the Min River were plagued by annual flooding.
+During the Warring States period, people who lived in the area of the Min River were plagued by annual flooding.
 Qin hydrologist Li Bing investigated the problem and discovered that the river was swelled by fast flowing spring melt-water from the local mountains that burst the banks when it reached the slow moving and heavily silted stretch below.

 One solution would have been to build a dam, but the Qin wanted to keep the waterway open for military vessels to supply troops on the frontier, so instead an artificial levee was constructed to redirect a portion of the river's flow and then to cut a channel through Mount Yulei to discharge the excess water upon the dry Chengdu Plain beyond.